 The OECD Conference Centre, Paris, 6-7 May 2014

-Focused on "Resilient Economies and Inclusive Societies: Empowering people for jobs and growth", the 2014 Ministerial Council Meeting (MCM) will take place at the OECD’s Paris Headquarters, under the Chairmanship of Japan, with the United Kingdom and Slovenia as Vice-Chairs.
+Focused on "Resilient Economies and Inclusive Societies: Empowering people for jobs and growth", the 2014 Ministerial Council Meeting (MCM) took place at the OECD’s Paris Headquarters, under the Chairmanship of Japan, with the United Kingdom and Slovenia as Vice-Chairs.